Get MTD for Income Tax ready

 Yes, Xero Payroll integrates with major UK pension providers including NEST, NOW: Pensions, The People's Pension, and Smart Pension.
 This integration allows contribution data to flow automatically.

-Yes, Xero Payroll is HMRC-recognised software that meets all requirements for Real Time Information (RTI) submissions.
-The software updates automatically to reflect changes in tax rates and regulations.
+Yes, Xero Payroll is HMRC-recognised software for Real Time Information (RTI) submissions.
+It updates automatically to reflect changes in tax rates and regulations.

 92% of customers [say they] run payroll faster using Xero